23-2-DSDN242/mddn242-parametric-design-hannahbradee/README.md

       \\ The first set of lines
    "line1startX" controls the start X location.

-   "line1startY" controls the start Y location.
+   "line1startY" controls the start Y location

    "line1endX" controls the end X location.

    "line1endY" controls the end Y location.

       \\ The second set of lines
    "line2startX" controls the start X location.

    "line2startY" controls the start Y location.

    "line2endX" controls the end X location.

    "line2endY" controls the end Y location.

 My biggest challenge throughout this assignment would have been trying to limit the amount of parameters I used.
 I feel I could have easily done it in 12 if I didn't choose to have the background lines as part of my design and had one solid shape with a bold colour that didn't move.
 However, I wasn't willing to compromise my design as that would have drastically changed the final outcome. the next challenge I faced was trying to design the letter S and number 5 to look different from each other and the same with Z and 2.
 Side by side I feel they still look too similar, but they do have slight differences.